Fock-Goncharov dual cluster varieties and Gross-Siebert mirrors: Scattering diagrams in mirror symmetry

 \subsubsection{The canonical scattering diagram}

 We review below the definition of the canonical scattering diagram of $(X,D)$ constructed in \cite{gross2021canonical}.
-It is a scattering diagram in the sense of Definition \ref{def_scattering_general}, where: \begin{itemize} \item[(i)] $(B,\P)$ is the tropicalization of $(X,D)$ described in \S \ref{Sec: tropicalization}. \item[(ii)] $Q=NE(X)$ is the monoid spanned by effective curve classes in the abelian group $N_1(X)$ of curves classes in $X$ modulo numerical equivalence. \item[(iii)] $\varphi$ is a $NE(X)$-convex MVPL function on $(B,\varphi)$ with kink
+It is a scattering diagram in the sense of Definition \ref{def_scattering_general}, where: \begin{itemize} \item[(i)] $(B,\P)$ is the tropicalization of $(X,D)$ described in \S \ref{Sec: tropicalization}. \item[(ii)] $Q=NE(X)$ is the monoid spanned by effective curve classes in the abelian group $N_1(X)$ of curves classes in $X$ modulo numerical equivalence.
+Note that $NE(X)$ satisfies the conditions on $Q$ listed in \S \ref{Sec:scatt}.
+Indeed, $NE(X)$ is contained in a strictly convex cone of $N_1(X)\otimes \RR$ because $X$ is projective (if $L$ is an ample divisor, then $L \cdot C >0$ for every $C$ in the closure of $NE(X)$ by Kleiman's criterion). \item[(iii)] $\varphi$ is a $NE(X)$-convex MVPL function on $(B,\varphi)$ with kink

 across every codimension one cone $\rho \in \P$, where $D_\rho$ is the class of the curve stratum corresponding to $\rho$. \end{itemize}